DefinitelyTyped/tsd/README.md

 There is basic support for parsing semver-postfixes from the definition file names, and you can filter on this using [semver](https://github.com/isaacs/node-semver) ranges with the `--version` option: Try it with the 'node' definitions.

-It works well but is not used a lot in the current DefinitelyTyped repository (because of some issues in other toolings).
+It works well but is not used much in the current DefinitelyTyped repository.
 The DefinitelyTyped group is working on a meta-data source that will solve this (the [Nuget exporter](https://github.com/DefinitelyTyped/NugetAutomation) is waiting for this too).

 ### What is the location of the cache folders?

 The cache is stored in the users home directory (like `$ npm`).
 Use `$ tsd settings` to view the current paths.
 Use the `--cacheDir` to override the cache directory, or `--cacheMode` to modify caching behaviour.

-### I have a suggestion or idea

-Feel free to leave a [ticket](https://github.com/DefinitelyTyped/tsd/issues).
-Questions and contributions for the definition files go [here](https://github.com/borisyankov/DefinitelyTyped/issues).

 ### Do you have a grunt task to automate some TSD tasks?